coda/packs-sdk/README.md

 ### How Packs Work

-When you bulid a Pack, you're ultimatley outputting a bundle of compiled code that Coda can then run on your behalf.
+When you build a Pack, you're ultimately outputting a bundle of compiled code that Coda then runs on your behalf when the Pack is used in a doc.
+This is different from our API, where we allow you to retrieve/edit data from docs but developers are responsible for running their code.

+Here's how Packs work:

+Create a Pack
+1. *Pack Makers creates and build the Pack* via the Online Pack Editor or CLI tools.
+2. *Build sent to Coda's Backend*, either via a command or automatically

+Use the Pack in a Doc
+3. *Doc Makers/Editors install the Pack in their doc*: they receive basic information on the Pack from Coda's backend
+4. *They invoke formulas from the doc*: When any formulaic element (e.g. formula, sync table, column format, button) is invoked, the request is sent to the Coda backend
+5. *Coda runs the formula*: we retrieve your Pack build and run it for you in the Packs Secure Execution Environment.
+The formulas are run _only with the inputs provided to it_; each call to a formula is independent as formulas are state-less.
+Thus, Packs cannot rely on data that changes and persists between individual calls to a formula.
+6. *If applicable, external API called* by the Execution Environment.
+All API calls will originate from our servers to protect authentication credentials, which we store on our servers and never send to clients.
+7. *Return data to doc*: the results (or errors) from the execution are sent back to the doc.

 Doc Makers will install a Pack in a doc.
 Then, whenever they invoke the Pack from their doc -- whether a formula, sync table, or other formula-based feature -- Coda executes the formula on our backend server.
-If the formula fetches data from any external APIs or requires the user to establish an authenticated connection, we make thsoe calls on your behalf as well from our backend.
+If the formula fetches data from any external APIs or requires the user to establish an authenticated connection, we make those calls on your behalf as well from our backend.
 Finally, we return the data to the Doc Maker in their browser.

 ![image](https://user-images.githubusercontent.com/79715674/124839359-81495d00-df3d-11eb-9586-d3847ca6a980.png)